Saving Money

 As we transition from actual banks to FinTechs, let me mention a FinTech that only recently became an actual bank.
 Following their acquisition of Golden Pacific Bancorp, SoFi is now a nationally licensed bank.
 In turn, their former SoFi Money hybrid account has transitioned to SoFi Checking and Savings.

 Let me say at the top here that I still think SoFi Checking and Savings is a solid choice.
-Users can earn up to 1% APY if they opt for direct deposit (it’s 0.25% APY otherwise), have access to Allpoint network ATMs, and can take advantage of other cool features.
+Users can earn up to 4% APY if they opt for direct deposit (itâs 1.20% APY otherwise), have access to Allpoint network ATMs, and can take advantage of other cool features.
 Alas, the account was a bit more attractive in the early days of SoFi Money when the company offered worldwide ATM reimbursement among other top perks.

-With that said, it’s very exciting that SoFi is now SoFi Bank.
+With that said, itâs very exciting that SoFi is now SoFi Bank.
 In fact, I see the development being helpful for those who may have been on the fence about the offering before.
 So while it might not be as cool as it once was, there are some great pros to offset those cons.

 T-Mobile Money

-Speaking of 4% APY, another option for earning such a rate is with T-Mobile Money.
-In case you’re wondering, yes, this comes from T-Mobile, as in the telecom service provider T-Mobile.
-That said, you don’t need to be a T-Mobile customer to open one of these accounts.
+Another interesting option for earning interest is T-Mobile Money.
+In case youâre wondering, yes, this comes from T-Mobile, as in the telecom service provider T-Mobile.
+That said, you donât need to be a T-Mobile customer to open one of these accounts.

-Like many others on this list, T-Mobile Money doesn’t charge any fees and offers 1% by default.
-But wait — if you’re a T-Mobile customer, that APY could skyrocket thanks to a unique perk.
-Currently, T-Mobile post-paid customers who make at least 10 purchases a month with their T-Mobile Money debit card can earn 4% APY on balances up to $3,000.
-For balances over that amount, you’ll still earn 4% on the first $3k but get 1% on everything else.
+Like many others on this list, T-Mobile Money doesnât charge any fees and offers 2.50% APY by default.
+But wait â if youâre a T-Mobile customer, that APY could skyrocket thanks to a unique perk.
+Currently, customers with a qualifying T-Mobile or Metro plan who make at least 10 purchases a month with their T-Mobile Money debit card can earn 4% APY on balances up to $3,000.
+For balances over that amount, youâll still earn 4% on the first $3k but get 2.50% APY on everything else.

-American Express Rewards Checking
+American Express Rewards Checking/American Express High-Yield Savings

-What makes this one unique is that the debit card earns Membership Rewards points.
-Specifically, you’ll earn 1 MR per $2 spent on the card.
+What makes Rewards Checking unique is that the debit card earns Membership Rewards points.
+Specifically, youâll earn 1 MR per $2 spent on the card.
 Then, points can be redeemed for deposits into your account at a rate of 0.8¢ per point.
 Alternatively, if you already have an MR-earning card, you can use your points for various other redemptions like you currently do.
+In addition to this Member Rewards points perk, the account also earns 1.0% APY.

 More Online-Only Banks to Consider